 Brother Trucker has toured the Midwest extensively since 2000, playing festivals, bars, political rallies, coffee houses, private parties large and small and a myriad of benefits and causes.
 They have opened for such notable names as James McMurtry, Leon Russell, Al Green, Gurf Morlix, Greg Brown, Robert Earl Keene and the Rev. Horton Heat.
 In 2009, Brother Trucker scored the original music for the award winning independent film, by Rod McCall “Becoming Eduardo”.

-Brother Trucker's much anticipated 5th CD is expected to be released in 2017.
+Brother Trucker's much anticipated 5th CD "5" was released in 2021.

 Andy Fleming - Lead Vocals/Guitar